sunny/edith/README.markdown

 $ chmod a+w data
 ```

-Run it with a web server that interprents PHP and points all 404s
+Run it with a web server that interprents PHP and points all 404s to
-to `index.php`:
+`index.php`:

-- PHP's built-in server for development:
+- PHP’s built-in server for development:

   ```sh
   $ php -S localhost:8888 index.php